xjtu-omics/Kpn_pan-genome_of_3163_isolates/Feature_selection/ML_sort/ReadMe.txt

 LR.py
     Purpose:
-        Train an L1-regularized logistic regression model and export feature weights, prediction metrics, and a confusion-matrix figure.
+        Train a logistic regression model and export feature weights, prediction metrics, and a confusion-matrix figure.
     Usage:
         Imported and called by script.py through LR.model_train().

 SVM.py
     Purpose:
-        Train an L1-regularized linear SVM after standardization and export feature weights, prediction metrics, and a confusion-matrix figure.
+        Train a linear SVM after standardization and export feature weights, prediction metrics, and a confusion-matrix figure.
     Usage:
         Imported and called by script.py through SVM.model_train().